bhargav-talpada/My-Youtube/README.md

-# My-Youtube 🚀

-- This My-Youtube project has been part of react journey learning form Namaste React.
+# 📺 My-YouTube Clone
+ - Welcome to My-YouTube Clone, a fully responsive and feature-rich web application built to simulate the functionality of YouTube.
+ - This project leverages the YouTube Data API for real-time video fetching, offering users a seamless browsing experience.

-# Features ⭐
+🌟 Features

-- Header
-- Body
+- 🔍 Search Functionality: Users can search for videos with keywords.
+- 📄 Video Listing: Real-time video data fetched using the YouTube API.
+- 🎥 Video Playback: Integrated video player for an immersive viewing experience.
+- 📱 Responsive Design: Optimized for both desktop and mobile devices.
+- 🎨 Modern UI: Built with Tailwind CSS for sleek and clean visuals.

+🛠️ Tech Stack
-    - Sidebar
+- Frontend:
-        - MenuItems
+-     ReactJS ⚛️,
-    - MainContainer
+-     Tailwind CSS 🎨

-        - ButtonList
+- API:
+-     YouTube Data API 📡

-        - VideoContainer
+- Development Tools:
+-     🧰 Visual Studio Code
-            - VideoCard
+-     🌐 Chrome DevTools

 # Work 💻🧑‍💻